Outer Banks Fishing 101

 For some fish, the N.C.
 Division of Marine Fisheries limits the size and amount you can harvest.
-The laws are a little confusing to keep track of, but ignorance is not a valid reason for breaking them.
+For example, a flounder must be at least 15 inches long to keep it; any fish shorter than that must be returned to the sea alive.
+Another example is striped bass; in the sound you are only allowed to keep three per person and only on certain days in certain seasons if the limit has not been met.
+It’s a little confusing to keep track of, but ignorance doesn’t mean you can bend the rules.
 If you are stopped with an illegal size or amount of fish you will be fined, no questions asked.
-So inform yourself before you go out fishing.
+So inform yourself before you go out Outer Banks fishing.
 Know, too, that many of the fish in local waters are not regulated and you can keep as many as you’d like of any size.
-Local tackle shops have all the information you need about bag and size limits, or you can see the limits online at www.ncfisheries.net.
-Marine Fisheries agents on the water can stop you and ask to search your coolers or live well.
+Local tackle shops have all the information you need about bag and size limits, or you can see the limits online at http://www.ncfisheries.net/recreational/recguide.htm.
+Marine Fisheries agents are on the water all the time, and they can stop you and ask to search your coolers or live well.
 They can also ask to check your cooler at the boat ramp.
 And remember, it’s just good sportsmanship to never take more fish than you can use.
 Release any fish you won’t be able to eat.

 Tackle & Bait